SARANGA199/Online-Clothing-Store/README.md

 # 👗 Classic Curves: Online Clothing Store

 ## 📌 Overview
-**Classic Curves** is an Android application developed as a Year 2 Semester 2 group project.
+**Classic Curves** is an Android application .
 The app enables customers to effortlessly discover clothing products, check availability, and view prices through an online store interface.

 ## ✨ Features
 - **🛍️ Product Catalog:** Browse a wide range of clothing items with detailed descriptions and images.